rekhavulli/sauce-selenium-testng/README.md

 Environment used for testing

 Eclipse

 Selenium

-Chrome
+Maven

-Chrome Driver
+# Instructions to excute the project

-Firefox
+Please clone the repository.

-Firefox Driver
+Run the project using mvn test goal.

-jdk
+I have used firefox and google chrome drivers,Same tests with little modification in the initilization of the browser can be used to extend the test cases Edge,IE and other browser.

-I have used firefox and google chrome drivers,Same tests with little modification in the initilization of the browser can be used to extend the test cases to PhantomJS, HTML Unit ( both for head less automation ), Edge , IE , Opera browsers
+I have configured TestNG runner

-Edit: Have shared the execution result(TestNG report) in results folder.
+Edit: Have shared the execution result(TestNG report) in Results folder.

 ** have not uploaded the selenium dependency and browser drivers to the github repo.
 New locations of the drivers have to be updated in the commonconstants class